 The Research on Caffeine and Pregnancy

-The research on caffeine and pregnancy is pretty extensive, unfortunately it is also very confusing and a lot of studies conflict each other.
+There is extensive research on caffeine and pregnancy.
+Unfortunately, it is also very confusing, and many studies conflict with each other.

-Over the last few decades there have been a lot of concerns raised about exposure to caffeine and miscarriage.
+Over the last few decades, many concerns have been raised about exposure to caffeine and miscarriage.
 Many of the older studies that link caffeine to miscarriage had a small number of participants.
 Some of the more recent studies have attempted to use larger samples in the hopes we can get a clearer picture of whether there is a link between miscarriage and caffeine consumption.

-A study with over 2,400 participants ultimately found that there is little indication of possible harmful effects of caffeine on miscarriage risk within the range of coffee and caffeine consumption reported.
+One study with over 1,000 pregnant women found that high doses of caffeine intake during pregnancy increase the risk of miscarriage.
+Another study with over 2,400 participants ultimately found little indication of caffeine’s possible harmful effects on miscarriage risk within the range of coffee and caffeine consumption reported.
 This study measured caffeine consumption as none, under 200 mg per day, and over 200 mg per day.
-Another study found that high doses of caffeine intake during pregnancy increase the risk of miscarriage.
 This is the opposite of what the first study found.
 Are you confused yet?
-Digging into more research on miscarriage and caffeine doesn’t really make the answer any more clear.
-Until we have more sufficient evidence most guidelines recommend that it is best to minimize caffeine consumption and go with a more conservative approach.
+Digging into more research on miscarriage and caffeine doesn’t clarify the answer.

 Risk of Preterm Birth